Tacoma Rainiers Game Notes - at Las Vegas

 - Tacoma Rainiers Game Notes - at Las Vegas - Tacoma Rainiers

-- Canzone Crushes Second Homer of Series in 7-5 Loss to Las Vegas - Tacoma Rainiers
+- Shay Whitcomb Named Astros Upper-Level Minor League Player for April - Sugar Land Space Cowboys

-- Aces Extend Winning Streak to Six Games, Pummel Isotopes 16-6 - Reno Aces
+- Shenton Smokes Fifth Homer in 10-3 Loss to Aviators, Tacoma Drops Fifth-Straight - Tacoma Rainiers

-- Humphreys, Pitching Staff Lead Salt Lake Past Albuquerque - Salt Lake Bees
+- Amendt Shuts the Door on Sacramento in Extras, Reno Extends Winning Streak to Seven Games - Reno Aces

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.